chocoplace/bikesharing/README.md

  ![Viz3](https://github.com/chocoplace/bikesharing/blob/main/Resources/Viz3.png)

    - **Trips by Gender**.
 On this visualization the investors can observe in detail the Trips by Gender.
+Male users are more likely to request the service.

  ![Viz4](https://github.com/chocoplace/bikesharing/blob/main/Resources/Viz4.png)

    - **User Trips by Gender**.
 On this visualization the investors can observe in detail the Trips by Gender.
+Male users are more likely to request the service.

  ![Viz5](https://github.com/chocoplace/bikesharing/blob/main/Resources/Viz5.png)

-   - **Average Trip Duration from Module 14**.
+   - **Average Trip Duration by Age from Module 14**.
+This visualization set expectations for trip duration by gender and age to plan as needed for the project.

  ![Viz6](https://github.com/chocoplace/bikesharing/blob/main/Resources/Viz6.png)

    - **Bike Utilization from Module 14**.
+The visualization presents the number of trips per bike during the month of August to help understand the relations of duration of trips and number of bikes needed.

  ![Viz7](https://github.com/chocoplace/bikesharing/blob/main/Resources/Viz7.png)